Q: I found a dog! What do I do?

 Sorry, no. You see we adopt our dogs out for under the cost of vetting and lose money on almost every adoption.
 We rely completely on your donations to survive daily to help more.

 We highly suggest you adopt one dog at a time, especially when it comes to puppies.
 If you want to adopt two dogs, give it a little time and then adopt another dog.
 Many people for example adopt two puppies at once only to find out they are not super people with super patience and an abundance of time for training.
 Hence many times one or both dogs come back to us at 7 months old wild and untrained with the owners expecting us to solve their problems.
 Some people can do it successfully but you need to be committed...really committed!
 It's like having two new born babies in your home that want and need constant attention.
+Before you consider adopting two puppies, we encourage you to read research and articles about why this is not a good idea.

 Take your time.
 A dog is a commitment.
 If you see several on our website that you are interested in, just tell us on your application or write to us at firstname.lastname@example.org.
 We can talk and find out what kind of lifestyle you have and try to match your family with the dog that will best suit your world.
 Our foster homes really know their dogs very well and can point you in the right direction for the right dog.